bkinger11/spring-boot-coding-exercise/README.md

 # Spring Boot Coding Exercise - Find the oldest user accounts with zero followers

-This is a simple coding exercise that will allow you to demonstrate your knowledge of spring boot by using a microservice to call a downstream service and return some results.
+This is a coding assessment that demonstrate my knowledge of spring boot by using a microservice to call a downstream service and return some results.